Unipisa/diaparser/README.md

 100%|####################################| 1/1 00:00<00:00, 85.15it/s
 ```
 The call to `parser.predict` will return an instance of `diaparser.utils.Dataset` containing the predicted syntactic trees.
-For dependency parsing, you can either access each sentence held in `dataset` or an individual field of all the trees.
+You can either access any sentence within the `dataset` or an individual field of all the tokens.
 ```py
 >>> print(dataset.sentences[0])
 1       She     _       _       _       _       2       nsubj   _       _